 About Upgrades 15

-Renewing Expired Licenses 16
+Renewing Expired Licenses 17

 About Starting Fortify Audit Workbench 17

 Changing the Appearance 17

-Fortify Software Security Content 17
+Fortify Software Security Content 18

-Logging in to Fortify Software Security Center 21
+Working with Fortify Software Security Center 21

 About Upgrades

 You can check on the availability of new Fortify SCA and Applications (including Fortify Audit Workbench) versions from the Fortify Audit Workbench user interface.
 If a version newer than the one you have installed is available from your Micro Focus Fortify Software Security Center server, you can download it and upgrade your instance.